dlochrie/picsee/README.md

 Before your photos are saved, the original is moved to a `staging` directory, which you define.
 Here the Mime type is checked, and it is rejected if it is not a "jpg", "png", or "gif".

+Directories
+Directories option "single" will place all images inside the uploaded folder.
+Directories option "version" will place all images in corresponding subdirectories that must be corrected under the upload directory.
+For example, given /upload directory and thmb, med, lrg options defined, the user shall need to create /upload/thmb /upload/med /upload/lrg
+At which point all cropped images will save as /upload/thmb/filename.filetype instead of separating by _thmb that part is done with the sub directories.

+renameOrigImage
+Boolean option
+Use with date naming convention. that instead of just passing the original filename through the normalizer will append the date at the end.
+The dates for all cropped files will then match up with the original to allow for file tracking.
+Example:
+uploading myimage.jpg will generate myimage_12345.jpg
+All subsequent images will then start with 12345

 ## Install